Roaches cross-validation case study

 elpd_diff se_diff

-Posterior predictive checking looks good, but there is no clear difference to negative-binomial in most checks.
+Posterior predictive checking looks good, but there is no clear difference when looking at marginal predictive distributions or LOO-PIT.

 scale_x_sqrt(breaks=c(0,1,3,10,30,100,300), lim=c(0,400))